 When you are 16 you will be given a National Insurance Number.
 It is your unique number so make sure you keep it safe - you will need it when you start work.
-If you are aged between 15 years and 9 months old and 20 and have not yet received your National Insurance number, call the National Insurance Registrations Helpline on 0845 915 7006 between 8am-5pm, Monday-Friday, or use form CA5403 to get written confirmation of your National Insurance number.
+If you are aged between 15 years and 9 months and 20 and have not yet received your National Insurance number, call the National Insurance Helpline on 0300 200 3502 between 8.30am-5pm, Monday-Friday, or use form CA5403 to get written confirmation of your National Insurance number.

 Every worker over the age of 16 pays National Insurance contributions which are deducted from your earnings if you earn over a certain amount.
 It is your employer's responsibility to deduct your National Insurance contributions from your wages through the PAYE system.
 Your contributions go towards any pension and benefits you may be entitled to in the future.
 The amount you pay will depend on how much you earn.

 If you are concerned that you aren't paying the correct amount in National Insurance, talk to your employer in the first instance.
-You can also contact the National Insurance enquiries helpline for employees and individuals on 0300 200 3500 between 8am-5pm Monday-Friday or visit the HM Revenue and Customs website.
+You can also contact the National Insurance enquiries helpline for employees and individuals on 0300 200 3500 between 8.30am-5pm Monday-Friday or visit the HM Revenue and Customs website.

 You may also pay Income Tax on your earnings.
 Your local tax office will give you a tax code which tells you how much you can earn before you pay any income tax.

 For the tax year 2015-2016 your personal allowance - the amount you can earn in a year without paying any tax - is £10,600.
 Tax is taken from the rest of your salary.
 The current amount you will pay in tax is 20% of your pay after your tax allowance on earnings up to £31,785.

 At the end of each tax year you will receive a P60 form which tells you how much you have earned and how much tax you have paid that year.
 You must keep your P60s in a safe place.